 The Kentucky Arthritis Program (KAP) is a component of the Chronic Disease and Prevention Branch under the Department for Public Health for statewide arthritis initiatives.
 The purpose of the KAP mirrors the CDC mission for arthritis as it relates to chronic disease.

 Arthritis is a serious medical concern in Kentucky.
-More than 1.2 million Kentuckians have been identified as having doctor-diagnosed arthritis or chronic joint symptoms (possible arthritis).
-Many of these people cannot access the necessary care of an arthritis specialist, i.e., a rheumatologist, because of various barriers to care.
-See Arthritis Prevalence in Kentucky for additional information.
+More than 1.2 million Kentuckians have doctor-diagnosed arthritis or chronic joint symptoms (possible arthritis).
+Many of these people cannot access the necessary care of an arthritis specialists like rheumatologists because of various barriers to care.

-Learn more about the Centers for Disease Control’s Arthritis Program by visiting the CDC Arthritis Home Page.
+Learn more about the Centers for Disease Control Arthritis Program by visiting the CDC Arthritis home page.

 ||What is Arthritis?

-The word arthritis generally means joint inflammation, but it is also a term used to describe more than 100 diseases and conditions affecting joints and surrounding tissues.
-These diseases may also be referred to as “rheumatic conditions."
-Some common forms of arthritis include: osteoarthritis, rheumatoid arthritis, systemic lupus erythematosus (SLE), gout, bursitis, fibromyalgia and carpal tunnel syndrome.
+Arthritis generally refers to joint inflammation, but also describes more than 100 diseases and conditions affecting joints and surrounding tissues.
+These diseases also may be referred to as rheumatic conditions.
+Some common forms of arthritis include: osteoarthritis, rheumatoid arthritis, systemic lupus erythematosus, gout, bursitis, fibromyalgia and carpal tunnel syndrome.